How to Make Bath Mat Fluffy Again?

 2. Use Cold Water

-If possible, run the cold water directly into the tub before turning on the machine with water already inside it.
-Alternatively, you can add some cold water into the tub before starting the cycle if this isn’t possible.
+Run the cold water directly into the tub before turning on the machine with water already inside it.
+Alternatively, add some cold water to the tub before starting the cycle if this isn’t possible.

-There needs to be enough room for air bubbles when you turn on your machine later, but not too much that it overflows.
+There must be enough room for air bubbles when you turn on your machine later, but it overflows only a little.

 3. Brush the Mat

-Allow the bath mat to air dry entirely on a flat surface after cleaning.
+After cleaning, allow the bath mat to air dry entirely on a flat surface.
 Do not place it back in the bathroom, where it will have access to moisture from showers or baths.

-After the bath mat has dried, brush out the fibers with an old toothbrush or scrub brush.
+After drying the bath mat, brush out the fibers with an old toothbrush or scrub brush.
 Depending on how matted down your bath mat is, this might take some time, but once you’re done, it will be soft and fluffy again.

 4. Add Vinegar or Baking Soda to Your Wash Cycle

 You can refresh your bath mat by adding vinegar or baking soda to the wash cycle.
-It can help remove excess detergent, dirt, and debris from the fibers, which will keep your bath mat fluffy and clean for longer.
+It can help remove excess detergent, dirt, and debris from the fibers, keeping your bath mat fluffy and clean for longer.

-Additionally, it helps to keep its color intact and prevents mold from growing on it.
+It also helps keep its color intact and prevents mold from growing.

 5. Use Fabric Softener or Fluffing Spray